SpikeInterface/spikeinterface/doc/how_to/load_matlab_data.rst

    recording.get_traces(return_scaled=True)  # Return traces in micro volts (uV)

-This will equip your recording object with capabilities to convert the data to float values in uV using the `get_traces()` method with the `return_scaled` parameter set to `True`.
+This will equip your recording object with capabilities to convert the data to float values in uV using the :code:`get_traces()` method with the :code:`return_scaled` parameter set to :code:`True`.

 .. note::